borealis31/The_Shipyard/README.md

       - Maximum Load: The most (in weight), each container can be
       - Capacity: The highest number of containers a ship can carry
       - Destination: The 2-character code that indicates where the ship is heading
+      - Loaded Containers: This is a cell array of char-type arrays that eventually contains the ID of every container loaded onto the ship
   - Container
+    - This is the file containing the properties and functions involved with the creation of a "container".
+There are several properties involved with this:
+      - Store Tag: Container equivalent to the ship's call-tag.
+Defines the properties of the container (category, weight, and destination)
+      - ID: Identifiable ID of the container involved
+      - Catgeory: Type of contents/container involved
+      - Weight: Weight of the container
+      - Destination: Where the container is heading
+      - On Ship: This is a char array that contains the ID of the ship is eventually loaded onto
   - Manifest
+    - This is the file that contains the declaration of the "maifest".
+This declaration parses a file name in order to create and sort a list of ship and container call tags

 #### Functions